TedHusted/awake/awake.md/awake.md

 ***

-The medical bot finishes taking Julie’s vitals.
+A medical bot is taking Julie’s vitals.

+The bot is more humanoid than the type commonly seen in homes and restaurants.
+The top of the bot is curved and widens to present a view screen.
+The screen is covered with indicator, gauges, and a small view screen.

+The bot has two appendages holding a tray equipped with devices for taking blood pressure, pulse, and body temperature, as well as measuring iron and a patient’s A1C.
+Each of the cuffs accept a forefinger for non-invasive testing and provide a display for the result.
+Just above the top tray is a view screen with a two-way camera.

 Julie is sitting on a green exam table.
+A finger from each hand in one of the cuffs.
 The table is covered with fresh paper from a roll at the far end.
 Jill is sitting across from the door, next to a small desk.
+Two quick tones sound.
+Julie pulls back her fingers.

-“Blood pressure, pulse, and temperature are fine," it reports.
+“Blood pressure, pulse, and temperature are fine," the bot reports.
 “Nurse Practitioner Darlene will be in shortly.”

 The door closes behind the bot as it leaves.
 Despite the bot’s assurances, Jill looks worried.